 - The candidate is not able to elaborate his/her international experiences, coping with stress and team work skills, and how these might contribute or be an obstacle to studying at TalTech.

 Students for TalTech international study programmes are admitted based on the admission threshold.
-Online interview will be conducted only with candidates who have passed the online test (5 points or more).
-An applicant who receives a combined score (average) of minimum 5 points for motivation letter and online interview is admitted.
+An applicant who receives a combined score (average) of minimum 5 points for the motivation letter and online interview is admitted.

 Please note that although there are no formal subject prerequisites, we assume that the candidate has passed Mathematics subject at the high school level.

 The Programme of International Business Administration provides students with the knowledge of essential functionalities of an international companies.
 All the teaching is carried out in English and comprises lectures and practical seminars.
 Several classes are read by visiting lecturers working in their field and bringing their practical experiences into the class-room.
 Students will also visit different companies, solve and discuss company case-studies, play simulation games in international marketing and investing and take part in extra-curricular activities like TalTech Satellite programme.

 After acquiring fundamental business knowledge like economic theory, business research methods, IT skills, students are free to specialize in either marketing, finance, accounting and business intelligence, or entrepreneurship and management.
 The programme ends with graduation thesis where students demonstrate the ability of writing, presenting and discussing a small-scale original piece of research.